RWANDA MEDICAL JOURNAL

 Structure: Short, narrow, and focused

-References: IEEE style, maximum five references (if commenting on a previous article from the RMJ then please reference this).
+References: MDPI (Multidisciplinary Digital Publishing Institute) style, maximum five references (if commenting on a previous article from the RMJ then please reference this).

 Word limit: 750 words (not including references)